mnnxp/cadbaselibrary-freecad/README.md

 [Videos about the workbench (on YouTube)](https://youtube.com/playlist?list=PLhWY3rxxzvXKZs7-WrHjnW_d3EiEmCioV)

 ## Version

+v3.0.0 2025-08-26    * The Blake3 library has been replaced with Hashlib, and the hash algorithm is now SHA‑256.

 v2.0.0 2025-01-25    * Implemented preview of changes before sending update, added deletion of old files from remote storage, updated server API.